janawold1/2026_S_nereis_Cons_Gen/02_PopGen.md

 angsd sites index TI_scaffolded_neutral_regions.bed
 ```

 We also extracted the autosomoal chromosomes from the common tern assembly, and renamed them with the same names in the tara iti reference assembly.
 This was so we could polarize the site frequency spectrum with common tern as the ancestral state.

+# Test for Sex Specific differences?

 ## Remember ANGSD method of reconstructing outgroup when TI ONT assembly complete
 ```